yanick/blog_entries/out-2012-in-2013/README.md

 ---
-title: Reminiscences of 2012, Foreshadowings of 2013
-url: out-2012-in-2013
-format: markdown
 created: 2012-12-31
 tags:
     - Perl
 ---

+# Reminiscences of 2012, Foreshadowings of 2013

 It has come again.
 This magic time of the year when, in-between the hangovers of Christmas and the hangovers of the New Year bashes, one takes a